France curbs Paris car drivers to combat dangerous smog

-PARIS (Reuters) - France will introduce driving restrictions in Paris on Monday to tackle dangerous pollution levels, the first such ban for twenty years as politicians try to get rid of health-threatening smog days before municipal elections.
+PARIS, March 16 (Reuters) - France will introduce driving restrictions in Paris on Monday to tackle dangerous pollution levels, the first such ban for twenty years as politicians try to get rid of health-threatening smog days before municiple elections.

 Paris is more prone to smog than other European capitals because of France’s diesel subsidies and its high number of private car drivers.
 A week-long spell of unseasonably warm, sunny weather has recently exacerbated the problem.